-The PAB is run almost exclusively by volunteers, with just two part time paid members of staff.
+The PAB is run by volunteers and three part time paid members of staff.
 Sam Milburn manages our office in Westgate from Tuesday to Friday from 9.00am to 2.00pm.
-Jodie Insley works three days a week as our Volunteer Coordinator and thanks to joint funding between PAB and ‘Peoples Health Trust’, Nina Lutterer has also been employed one day a week as our activities coordinator.
+Jodie Insley works three days a week as our Volunteer Coordinator and thanks to joint funding between PAB and ‘Peoples Health Trust’ Nina Lutterer works two days a week as our Activities Coordinator.

 We have a board of trustees that is made up of 9 members.
 They meet every two months to ensure that the organisation effectively pursues its mission and remains viable.
 The Executive Board play a vital role in the running of PAB from organising fundraising events to representing members interests in local matters.
 Their time is spent purely on a voluntary basis and is vital to the operation of the Charity.